Product Spaces

 2 Product Structure

-In order to elevate product sets to product spaces we need to construct product structure from any structure endowed onto the component sets.
-Conveniently these constructions are straightforward for our basic structures.
+In order to elevate product sets to product spaces, we need to derive product structure from any structure endowed onto the component sets.
+Conveniently, these constructions are straightforward for our basic structures.

 In this section I will always assume the ambient product set X = \times_{i = 1}^{I} X_{i} with component sets X_{i}.